Add To Favorites

 Fascinated with animal feathers, scales, and shells that seem to change color when they move?
 Create your own naturally iridescent insect colors!

-Look for pictures of insects that have one main color, but seem to reflect different colors when they move.
+Encourage students to look for pictures of insects that have one main color, but seem to reflect different colors when they move.
 What are some of your favorite Iridescent Insects?
 Choose one that appeals to you.

-Use Crayola® Scissors to cut the insect’s shape out of construction paper that is the main color of the insect.
+Invite students to use Crayola® Scissors to cut the insect’s shape out of construction paper that is the main color of the insect.
 Add six construction paper legs.

-Glue your insect to white paper with a Crayola Glue Stick.
+Students glue insects to white paper with a Crayola Glue Stick.

 Use Crayola Glitter Glue to highlight iridescent areas.
 Air-dry flat before displaying.